 To test the mode choice model, a simple test network was used (see Fig. 1), consisting only of a cycle of one-way links.
-It is a simplified version of another test network we use internally, which explains the numbering of the links.
-All links have a capacity of 3600 vehicles per hour or higher except for link 15; that one has a capacity of 1000 vehicles per hour, building a bottleneck.
+The capacity of all links except links 6 and 15 are (unrealistically) high as to minimize the influence these links have on the traffic, essentially making it possible for most agents to drive with free speed.
+Links 6 and 15 have reduced capacity, building a bottleneck.
 Traffic flow starts at link 1, continuing clockwise.